 Visualizing the Control Layer

 mnemonic’s Enterprise Security Architecture overview of common cybersecurity standards allows customers to see how controls relate to each other, making the framework flexible and extendable to support many different requirements.
-For example, when assessing the customer’s digital security maturity, automatic calculations are made based on the pipeline or, if needed, estimated by calculated fields, thus allowing companies to gain insight into how their security controls align with the different requirements they may face.
+For example, when assessing the customer’s digital security maturity, automatic calculations are made based on the pipeline or, if needed, estimated by calculated fields, thus allowing companies to gain insight into how their security controls align with their different requirements.

 The Control Layer digs into the control measures and objectives.
 For example, an objective might be to detect malicious code.
-The Control Layer gives everyone a choice of the many possible standards that help to best reach this objective.
+The Control Layer gives everyone a choice of the many possible standards that help to reach this objective best.
 Because everything is mapped out in Ardoq, it's easy for mnemonic to see their choices and quickly identify how best to meet their objectives.